RealNeGate/Cuik/libCuik/README.txt

 Code overview:

-  Common  - shared utilities like allocators, strings and macros

   AST     - this is the package that provides AST construction, printing and
             walking, it doesn't do parsing itself. depends on Common.